-THE MICHELLINO DECK - A 5TH SUIT WITH 16 TRUMP CARDS
+THE MICHELINO DECK - A 5TH SUIT WITH 16 TRUMP CARDS

-Marziano da Tortona was a well educated man with a good knowledge of the classical times and of astrology.
-Very close to Filippo Maria, he was his teacher in Pavia since 1409 when Filippo was only 17 years old, Marziano had become his secretary and counsellor.
-He was very honoured to create this new deck in agreement with the classical principals and the Visconti genealogy.
+Marziano da Tortona was a well-educated man, with good knowledge of the classical times and of astrology.
+Very close to Filippo Maria, he was his teacher in Pavia since 1409 when Filippo was only 17 years old, Marziano had become his secretary and counselor.
+He was very honored to create this new deck in agreement with the classical principles and the Visconti genealogy.

 There were sixteen heroes in the game, sixteen being considered as a perfect number by the Milanese court.
 Four of them represented the Virtues; Jupiter, Apollo, Mercury and Hercules.
-It becomes clear from the later text that they represent in this order Justice, Wisdom, Temperance and Strength.
-The second series of heroes represent the Riches; Juno, Neptune, Mars and Aeolus.
-The third series of heroes are all famous Virgins; Pallas, Diana, Vesta and Daphne.
+It becomes clear from the later text that they represented in this order Justice, Wisdom (Prudence), Temperance and Strength.
+The second series of heroes represented the Riches: Juno, Neptune, Mars and Aeolus.
+The third series of heroes were all famous Virgins; Pallas, Diana, Vesta and Daphne.
 The last four heroes represented Pleasures; Venus, Bacchus, Ceres and Cupid.
-Subordinated to the heroes there were four suits, each symbolized by a different bird.
+Subordinated to the heroes, there were four suits, each symbolized by a different bird.
 Eagles were associated with the Virtues, Phoenixes with the Riches, Turtle-doves with the Virgins and Doves with the Pleasures.
-The symbolism of birds is closely related to the (para)heraldry of the Visconti.
+The symbolism of birds was closely related to the (para)heraldry of the Visconti.
 For detailed information about the heraldry of Gian Galeazzo Visconti, entirely taken over by his son Filippo Maria, one should consult the document "Heraldry in the Trecento Madrigal", a thesis of the Canadian Sarah Carleton, that can be downloaded from here.

-Every suit has a King that governs the suit.
-The number of suit cards is not given, but knowing that all card games by that time had 10 numerals per suit, we can safely assume that this deck had also 10 numbered cards per suit.
-For the virtues and the virgins, the value of the suit cards increased in ascending order (from few to many), because it is good for us to cultivate virtue and continence.
-For the riches and pleasure, the value of the suit cards increased in descending order, because if our wealth and pleasure are increasing, this will deteriorate our spiritual life.
+Every suit had one court card, a King, who governed the suit.
+The number of suit cards is not given, but knowing that all card games by that time had 10 pip cards per suit, we can safely assume that this deck also had 10 numbered cards per suit.
+For the virtues and the virgins, the value of the suit cards increased in ascending order (from few to many) because it is good for us to cultivate virtue and continence.
+For the riches and pleasure, the value of the suit cards increased in descending order because if our wealth and pleasure are increasing, this will deteriorate our spiritual life.
 So having few of them is better than having many.

-It is beyond this book to describe all heroes completely, but for those interested, the text has been translated by Ross Gregory Caldwell and is first published in "The Playing Card", vol. 33 n°2, oct-dec 2004.
-The translation of Martiano's note has been posted on the Internet on the excellent web site "trionfi.com".
+It is beyond this web page to describe all heroes completely, but for those interested, the text has been translated by Ross Gregory Caldwell and is first published in "The Playing Card", vol. 33 n°2, oct-dec 2004.
+The translation of Martiano's note has been posted on the Internet on the excellent website "trionfi.com".
 Remark that Martiano numbers the heroes from 1 to 16, starting with the highest card, the inverse of the later ordering of Trionfi decks.

 What a real novelty was of the Michellino deck, was that these sixteen heroes were at the same time related to the suit cards, but also independent of these suits.
-In the game all of them were of a greater value than any of the suit cards.
-So this was maybe the first card game with an independent Trump suit.
+In the game, all of them were of a higher value than any of the suit cards.
+So, this was maybe the first card game with an independent Trump suit.

 When Filippo Maria Visconti dies, the Michelino deck changes hands.
-Iacopo Antonio Marcello, who fought together with Francesco Sforza against the Ambrosian Republic, had been offered the deck and its explicative note.
-In November 1449 he sends them as a gift to Isabelle, Queen of Lorraine (in France).
-In the accompanying letter (also translated by Ross Caldwell and available on the same web site) he refers to the deck as a Trionfi deck invented by the Duke of Milan himself and painted by the finest painter Michelino.
-From there on we loose trace of this deck, only copies of the letter of Marcello and the explicative note of Martiano survived time.
+Iacopo Antonio Marcello, who fought together with Francesco Sforza against the Ambrosian Republic, had been offered the deck and its explication note.
+In November 1449, he sends them as a gift to Isabelle, Queen of Lorraine (in France).
+In the accompanying letter (also translated by Ross Caldwell and available on the same website) he refers to the deck as a Trionfi deck invented by the Duke of Milan himself and painted by the finest painter Michelino.
+From there on we lose trace of this deck, only copies of the letter of Marcello and the note with the xplanations of Martiano survived time.